XFox111/GUTSchedule/changelogs/github.md

 ## Core
-- Small security updates
+- Updated start date for anonymous export
 ## Android
-- Added ability to exclude Military department schedule
+- Updated target platform version to 33

 ## Windows
 At this time UWP version of the app is not being supported